blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

  16:00 - 17:00                                             Sprint Retrospective
 =====================  =================================  =======================  ========================

+Each Sprint consists of two weeks of time but is spread over 3 weeks.
+A new iteration starts at midday and ends two weeks later before a potential milestone meeting.
+This accommodates working on weekdays before friday.

+The Daily Scrum meetings are held twice a day in the middle week to ensure productivity and resolve potential issues faster.

 Protocolling
 ^^^^^^^^^^^^
 For each meeting a protocol is created.
 These record what we discussed in the meeting, what decisions were made and any open issues.
+They are represented by Gitlab issues which also allow time tracking.

 Risk Management
 ---------------